 We love to celebrate our community – especially those individuals that work hard to make our community a great place.
 Every year the Masterton District Council runs the Civic and Youth Awards.
-We call for nominations in September – October and celebrate our award recipients with a great event in the first couple of months of the following year.
+Nominations are open all year round and we celebrate our award recipients with a great event held around February or March each year.

 Do you know someone who goes above and beyond to make the Masterton district even more mighty?
 We’ve got a range of award categories to recognise different types of contributions to our community.

 To nominate your community champ you can download a form to complete at home or you can use the online form that will be submitted directly to us.
 Check the related resources sidebar for your preferred method.
 If you are completing your application online you will need to have digital copies of your letters of support.

 Hard copy forms can also be collected from and returned to: